 dd command to image a disk on one side and transfer it to a remote computer.
 We won’t be covering this here though.

 How To Use Netcat as a Simple Web Server

 We’ve been configuring netcat to listen for connections in order to communicate and transfer files.
 We can use this same concept to operate netcat as a very simple web server.
 This can be useful for testing pages that you are creating.

 First, let’s make a simple HTML file on one server:

 Here is some simple HTML that you can use in your file:

 <html> <head> <title>Test Page</title> </head> <body> <h1>Level 1 header</h1> <h2>Subheading</h2> <p>Normal text here</p> </body> </html>

 Without root privileges, you cannot serve this file on the default web port, port 80.
 We can choose port 8888 as a regular user.

-If you just want to serve one page, one time to check how it renders, you can type something like this:
+If you just want to serve this page one time to check how it renders, you can run the following command: